 - Possess a valid driver license at the time of enrollment and one (1) year of automobile driving experience (Must maintain a valid driver license during the CDL training period).

 - Provide Social Security Card or Valid Picture ID.

-- Drug free and agree to random drug testing during CDL A training
+- Drug free and agree to possibly be drug tested during CDL training.

 - Ability to read, speak, and understand English language sufficiently to converse with general public, to understand highway traffic signs and signals, to respond to official inquiries and to make legible entries on reports and records.

 - No language services are provided.
 Instruction is provided in English only.

 CDL Class Graduation Requirements